Skyvell/xledger-syncronizer/README.md

 *Figure 1: High-level architecture showing the flow of data from timers to Azure Functions and the Data Lake.
 The illustration only shows one function, but the function app will have a timer and function for each type of business data.*

-Provide an overview of the architecture.
-Include a diagram (e.g., a flowchart or system architecture diagram) to illustrate the components and their interactions.

-### Diagram Description

-- **Timers**: Describe how timers trigger functions.
-- **Functions**: Explain what each function does.
-- **GraphQL Endpoints**: Detail the data sources.
-- **Data Lake**: Describe how data is stored.

 ## Getting Started

 ### Prerequisites